 Alpe di Suisi - Seiser Alm

-Being able to drive up to the top of the pass quickly made Passo Giau quickly popular.
+Being able to drive up to the top of the pass quickly made Passo Giau famous.
 Of course, no one would make the winding road if the view didn't make up for it at the end.
 Today, it is one of the most visited passes in the range.

 Passo Giau, one of the most famous passes of the Dolomites